rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/_index.md

 If you want to reuse a node from a previous custom cluster, [clean the node]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/cleaning-cluster-nodes/) before using it in a cluster again.
 If you reuse a node that hasn't been cleaned, cluster provisioning may fail.

 For more information, refer to the section on [custom nodes.]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/rke-clusters/custom-nodes/)

+# Programmatically Creating RKE Clusters

+The most common way to programmatically deploy RKE clusters through Rancher is by using the Rancher2 Terraform provider.
+The documentation for creating clusters with Terraform is [here.](https://registry.terraform.io/providers/rancher/rancher2/latest/docs/resources/cluster)